"One pill makes you larger

-- Homestuck: Gamzee Makara is a nice guy who considers everybody his friends and would rather eat pies with imps than fight them.
-Then he sobers up...
+- Homestuck: Gamzee Makara is a nice guy who considers everybody his friends and would rather eat toxic slime pies with imps than fight them.
+Then he runs out of slime...

 - In Sinfest, Fuschia spits out her medicine.
 Given that the problem is that falling in love is making her better, it ends better than most.

 - One strip of Penny Arcade depicts Tycho looking over the last few strips he'd written while his Lexapro prescription had run out and marveling at his creativity.
 Gabe also called him out that during that time he was also "wrestling with demons of the mind".